 Optimizing Water Use

-In addition to minimizing our water consumption, we also minimize our wastewater discharge, using water internally as much as possible.
-A total of 19 of our facilities are zero process water discharge facilities, meaning that only sanitary wastewater is discharged to the local wastewater treatment plant.
+In addition to minimizing our water consumption, we also minimize our wastewater discharge by reusing water internally as much as possible, typically by using wastewater from one process as feedwater in another process.
+For example, cooling-tower blowdown water, a water stream extracted from the cooling-tower system to prevent the build-up of salts, is often used to help quench the ash after the combustion process.
+Nineteen Covanta facilities are zero-process-water-discharge facilities, meaning that only sanitary wastewater is discharged to the local wastewater treatment plant.

 Our SEMASS facility is unique in that it filters its own drinking water for employees and visitors.
 The facility is far enough away from municipal water systems that the plant installed their own utility.
 The system is regulated and tested by the state like any large-scale water system.
 In fact, the SEMASS system was ranked in the top 12% of all systems within the state in 2019.